flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 If we are on a mobile or a desktop device we can bypass the server completely and sync devices directly using [libp2p][libp2p] or [dat][dat].
 The approach would be *exactly the same*.
-It could work in a web-browser too through [WebRTC][webrtc] although not without quirks and problems intrinsic to that protocol.
+It could work in a web-browser too, through [WebRTC][webrtc], although not without quirks and problems intrinsic to that protocol.

 We can combine approaches.
 Normally in an app I would use both REST or